 Assertion: “…we have yet to be provided with any data or evaluation associated with past aquaculture activities that support the conclusions made in the most recent correspondence.”

 Response: No request for a site-specific evaluation of historic aquaculture operations has been received.
-An assessment of historic operations would require site-specific, contemporaneous data on aquaculture practices (e.g. types of aquaculture, # of people on site, date and time of site visits, etc.) that may not exist.
-Distribution and abundance of wildlife during and following active farming as well as other factors that affect wildlife use such as weather, habitat conditions, presence and activity of top predators and the additional levels of human disturbance in the area are also necessary for such an assessment.
+An assessment of historic operations would require site-specific, contemporaneous data on aquaculture practices (e.g., types of aquaculture, number of people on-site, date and time of site visits) that may not exist.
+Distribution and abundance of wildlife during and following active farming as well as other factors that affect wildlife use such as weather, habitat conditions, presence and activity of top predators, and the additional levels of human disturbance in the area are also necessary for such an assessment.
 Without these data, post analysis is unfeasible.
-However, scientific studies specific to species that utilize the Refuge tidelands show that human disturbance especially during the migration and wintering seasons is detrimental to the health and survival of shorebirds and waterfowl (Cayford 1993, Davidson and Rothwell 1993, Owens 1977) and their continued use of the disturbed area (Fox 1993, Tuite et al 1983, Smit and Visser 1993).
-Kelly et al (1996) also shows that two of the Refuge’s most abundant species (Western Sandpiper and Dunlin significantly avoid aquaculture plots.
-Papers showing the sensitivity of shorebirds and waterfowl to human disturbance and the impacts of cumulative and repeat disturbance are also available but were not used in the Confluence Report (Mori et al, 2001, Davidson and Rothwell 1993, Smit and Visser 1993, Owens 1977).
+However, scientific studies specific to species that utilize the Refuge tidelands show that human disturbance, especially during the migration and wintering seasons, is detrimental to the health and survival of shorebirds and waterfowl (Cayford 1993, Davidson and Rothwell 1993, Owens 1977) and their continued use of the disturbed area (Fox 1993, Tuite et al 1983, Smit and Visser 1993).
+Kelly et al (1996) also shows that two of the Refuge’s most abundant species (Western Sandpiper and Dunlin) significantly avoid aquaculture plots.
+Papers showing the sensitivity of shorebirds and waterfowl to human disturbance and the impacts of cumulative and repeat disturbance are also available but were not used in the Confluence Report (Mori et al. 2001, Davidson and Rothwell 1993, Smit and Visser 1993, Owens 1977).